Loads the address of the local variable at a specific index onto the evaluation stack, short form.

 The ldloca.s instruction provides an efficient encoding for use with the local variables 0 through 255.

-The following Emit constructor overload can use the ldloca.s opcode:
+The following Emit method overload can use the ldloca.s opcode: